Ever felt like an echo?

 Why should you do blog content repurposing?

-Before reading this blog post, you may be wondering why need to be doing blog content repurposing.
+Before reading this blog post, you may be wondering why you need to repurpose blog content.

-- Tap into new audiences: Not all audiences are equal.
-Some of your target audiences may prefer visual-content like videos, infographics, slides, so on.
-Some may be auditory and may prefer listening to podcasts.
-Some others may prefer reading blog posts on other platforms like Medium, LinkedIn, Quora, so on.
-If you are not considering to serve your content on these platforms, you’ll be missing out on these audiences who are increasing day by day.
+- Reach new audiences: Not all audiences are the same.
+Some of your target audiences may prefer visual content like videos, infographics, slides, etc. Others may prefer audio and may prefer listening to podcasts.
+Some may prefer reading blog posts on other platforms like Medium, LinkedIn, Quora, etc. If you are not considering sharing your content on these platforms, you may be missing out on these audiences, who are growing day by day.

 Things to remember before blog content repurposing